HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 ## Usage

 While JavaScript far surpasses CSS in its share of page weight, CSS has certainly grown in size over the years, with the median desktop page loading 62 KB of CSS code, and 1 in 10 pages loading more than 240 KB of CSS code.
 Mobile pages do use slightly less CSS code across all percentiles, but only by 4 to 7 KB.
-While this is definitely greater than previous years, it doesn't come close to [JavaScript’s whopping median of 444 KB and top 10% of 1.2 MB](./javascript/#how-much-javascript-do-we-use)
+While this is definitely greater than previous years, it doesn't come close to [JavaScript's whopping median of 444 KB and top 10% of 1.2 MB](./javascript/#how-much-javascript-do-we-use)

 {{ figure_markup(
   image="stylesheet-size.png",